SilverBlog/silverblog/README.md

 ## Start running

-You can run SmartBlog using tools such as Tmux or Screen.
+You can run SilverBlog using tools such as Tmux or Screen.
 You only need to execute `./Start.sh` to open your blog.

-Because of the cache, every time you add an article, update a list of articles, you need to restart SmartBlog to reread the data.
-To do automatic monitoring and restart SmartBlog, see the next section
+Because of the cache, every time you add an article, update a list of articles, you need to restart SilverBlog to reread the data.
+To do automatic monitoring and restart SilverBlog, see the next section

 ## Keep running and monitor your blog

 In order to avoid each update, the program error to bring you the trouble.
-SmartBlog strongly recommends that you use NodeJS-based monitoring programs: PM2
+SilverBlog strongly recommends that you use NodeJS-based monitoring programs: PM2

 For more information about PM2 installation, please see [How To Install Node.js on Ubuntu 16.04 | DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) and [PM2 - Quick Start](http://pm2.keymetrics.io/docs/usage/quick-start/)